 We've prioritised this integration project.
 In 2019, we ran multiple pilots with customers to gather feedback and test hypotheses.
 We built and launched a Slackbot and tested that too.

 We found that a Teams integration was highly effective.
-Of users who piloted magpie in Teams, 80% spent more time on their development and 75% applied a recommendation to their work vs 56% and 50% for the same questions of those using magpie in a pilot as a standalone tool.
+Of users who piloted Filtered in Teams, 80% spent more time on their development and 75% applied a recommendation to their work vs 56% and 50% for the same questions of those using Filtered in a pilot as a standalone tool.
 User feedback like ‘Very powerful - it is embedded in Teams / in the flow of work’ was common.

 However, Teams wasn’t a magic bullet.
 Nothing works without proactive messages.
 Or the right skills framework and the right content.
 And the integration was effective only as part of a multichannel engagement strategy - email and live events are still vital.